The Only Truly Ethical Tourist Attraction In Phuket

 At the moment the sanctuary has 28 acres of land kindly donated by the aforementioned Montri Todtane.
 The land was formerly a rubber plantation on the edge of Khao Phra Thaew non-hunting reserve.
-The sanctuary will allow it’s precious pachyderms to enjoy a life free of chains and simply let the elephants do want they want to do.
-Which mainly involves eating, playing in mud and having a good scratch – sounds great!
-Just watching elephants be elephants is much more fun than climbing on their backs and trudging through the ‘jungle’ for 20 minutes.
+The sanctuary will allow its precious pachyderms to enjoy a life free of chains.
+Simply letting Elephants be elephants, which mainly involves eating, playing in mud and having a good scratch – sounds great!
+Just watching elephants is much more fun than climbing on their backs and trudging through the ‘jungle’ for 20 minutes.

 Our new project, Elephant Nature Park Phuket will embrace a different type of elephant tourism.
 We will be removing the saddle and allowing our elephants to walk and forage naturally in the forest, to socialise with each other, to bathe and play in the lagoon, and to roam freeENP Phuket

-On the 20th August 2016 Phuket Elephant Sanctuary welcomed it’s first residents.
-Kannika (Night blooming Jasmine) and Madee (New Beginnings) arrived from the same elephant safari camp and have both settled down and enjoying their new lives.
+On the 20th August 2016 Phuket Elephant Sanctuary welcomed its first residents.
+Kannika (Night blooming Jasmine) and Madee (New Beginnings) arrived from the same elephant safari camp.
+Both have settled down and are enjoying their new lives.
 More elephants are due to arrive soon as the Save Elephant Foundation’s ‘Saddle Off’ programme gains momentum in southern Thailand.